Phononic/Sean_Lubner_250HWs/hw4/README.txt

 Call the function:
 	(predictions, file_names) = run_final_classifier(path, forest="./trained_classifier.p")
 where path should be the absolute or relative directory to the validation image set, and forest should be the path to the pickled trained classifier (set as default).
 Calling this function will provide on-screen feedback regarding progress, and will generate a .txt file with all the predictions for the validation image set in the same directory.
-It will also store the predictions, along with a list of the validation image file names, in the variables 'predictions' and 'file_names' respectively (assuming the function is called as shown above).
+It will also store the predictions, along with a list of the validation image file names, in the variables 'predictions' and 'file_names' respectively (assuming the function is called as shown above) for automated grading purposes.
+Depending on the computer, this will take around 2.2 seconds per image to run.

 ################ Features List ################